nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 ### 1.1.3 Accessing `this` in sub-functions

-An often occurring problem is accessing `this` which lives outside the current function.
+:book: An often occurring problem is accessing `this` which lives outside the current function.

 Consider the following code: